2024 Solar Incentives Guide for McAlester, OK - Tax Credits & Rebates

 EcoWatch's McAlester, OK Solar Incentives FAQs

-If your solar system was installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If you had your system installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the year it was installed.
-Speaking with a representative from the company that installed your system, or any local McAlester solar installer, can help you learn what incentives you might want to apply for.
+If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+If your system was installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the exact installation date.
+Reaching out to the company that installed your solar system, or any local McAlester solar installer, can help you learn what incentives you can apply for.

 How much can I save on my electric bill annually if I add solar panels to my McAlester home?